dimitri-nicolo/calico/v2.3/usage/intrusion-detection/enabling.md

 ## Flow Log Aggregation

-By default, {{site.prodname}} aggregates flow logs so that flows to and from pods in the same replica set are summarized if the flows are accepted (denied flows are not aggregated this way by default).
+By default, {{site.tseeprodname}} aggregates flow logs so that flows to and from pods in the same replica set are summarized if the flows are accepted (denied flows are not aggregated this way by default).
 However, some of the [intrusion detection jobs][jobs] look for pods that are behaving anomalously with respect to